Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Experiments

-\textbf{Gradient-based methods outperform BoN.} As shown in \autoref{tab:main_results}, all gradient-based methods consistently outperform Best-of-N (BoN) across all benchmarks.
+\takeaway{Gradient-based methods outperform BoN.} As shown in \autoref{tab:main_results}, all gradient-based methods consistently outperform Best-of-N (BoN) across all benchmarks.
 Gradient-based guidance can be viewed as performing directed search in the continuous space spanned by token embeddings, whereas BoN relies on zeroth-order sampling by selecting from a finite set of randomly generated trajectories.
-While gradient-based methods require additional compute at test time, the availability of reward gradients enables stronger exploration of the embedding space.
-In practice, this additional compute translates into improved generation quality.

-\textbf{APS is sensitive to sampling temperature.} At $\tau$=0.1, APS outperforms Expectation (e.g., $2.95$ vs. $2.19$ on Reward-Bench-2).
-However, when the temperature is increased to $\tau$=0.7, the expected gains from APS are not realized sufficiently compared to Expectation ($3.62$ vs $3.95$), despite an overall improvement in absolute reward across all methods.
-This reversal suggests that increased sampling entropy induces incorrect gradients when naively using the straight-through estimator for all tokens in the sequence.

-\textbf{Continuous relaxations on low-entropy positions provides consistent improvements.} EntRGi achieves a relative improvement of approximately 33\% over APS in reward-model-judged output quality.
+\takeaway{Expectation at low-entropy positions provide consistent improvements.} EntRGi achieves a relative improvement of approximately 33\% over APS in reward-model-judged output quality.
 EntRGi additionally improves the LMUnit score on RewardBench-2 from 4.19 (APS) to 4.22, and on RM-Bench from 4.01 to 4.06, while also achieving higher Top@1 reward across all tasks.
-EntRGi further improves at higher temperature ($\tau$=0.7), achieving the strongest results across all 3 benchmarks.
+EntRGi further improves at higher sampling temperature ($\tau$=0.7), achieving the strongest results, while APS noticeably degrades.

-\textbf{STE is critical at high-entropy positions.} Removing STE at high-entropy positions reduces EntRGi to the Expectation baseline.
+\takeaway{STE is critical at high-entropy positions.} Removing STE at high-entropy positions ($w=0$) reduces EntRGi to the Expectation baseline.
 As shown in \autoref{tab:main_results}, EntRGi consistently outperforms Expectation, highlighting the importance of STE in these regimes.
-At the beginning of the denoising process ($t=T$), the predictive entropy is typically high at most positions due to limited contextual information.
-However, as discussed in Section~\ref{sec:gradient_analysis}, APS treats all positions uniformly and applies the STE regardless of entropy, which incurs large approximation error $\varepsilon^l$ at positions where soft representations would be more appropriate.
-In contrast, EntRGi adaptively selects soft representations at positions $l$, which reduces the approximation error.
-To receive reliable gradients at $l$, the reward model must see realistic hard tokens at the remaining high-entropy positions $\{1,\ldots,l-1,l+1,\ldots,L\}$ because it requires an entire sequence to compute the score.
-EntRGi automatically adjusts hardness via STE, as $\hat{\mathbf{e}}^l \rightarrow \tilde{\mathbf{e}}^l$ when $w^l \rightarrow 1$, justifying why STE is critical in this regime.
+At the beginning of the denoising process ($t=T$), the per-token entropy is typically high at most positions due to limited contextual information.
+APS treats all positions uniformly and applies the STE regardless of entropy, which incurs large approximation error $\mathcal{E}^l$ at positions where soft representations would be more appropriate.